Elizabeth Garrett Anderson School Street

 Share Elizabeth Garrett Anderson School Street on Facebook Share Elizabeth Garrett Anderson School Street on Twitter Share Elizabeth Garrett Anderson School Street on Linkedin Email Elizabeth Garrett Anderson School Street link

-As part of our commitment to make Islington’s streets safer, healthier, and more welcoming for all, we are proposing to introduce a School Street at Elizabeth Garrett Anderson School as part of Phase One of the Secondary School Streets programme.
+As part of our commitment to make Islington’s streets safer, healthier, and more welcoming for all, we held a public consultation to introduce a School Street at Elizabeth Garrett Anderson School as part of Phase One of the Secondary School Streets programme in November to December 2025.

 This project aims to deliver better air quality around schools by reducing the negative environmental impacts of traffic and idling vehicles.
 We are also looking to make the area safer for students and the wider community through a reduction in road danger due to decreased traffic.

-From June to July 2025, we engaged with EGA students, parents, carers and residents.
-We ran an online survey where we asked people to share their views on traffic in the area, and what improvements they would like to see as part of a School Street scheme.
-We also ran an in-person drop-in session for parents, carers and residents and a workshop with selected EGA pupils.
+We first engaged with local people, businesses and the school community in June to July 2025, where we asked people to share their views on traffic in the area, and what improvements they would like to see as part of a School Street scheme. using this feedback, we developed designs for a School Street and held a public consultation from Tuesday, 11 November to Sunday, 7 December 2025.

-• Introduce new greening including low-level planting to create a pleasant environment and prevent instances of pavement parking.
+• new greening including low-level planting to create a green buffer between the pavement and road, improving air quality

 A School Street is where streets around a school temporarily close to traffic to become a pedestrian and cycle zone during the school's opening and closing times.